ojas-chaturvedi/NLP-Gun-Legislation/senior-research-project/Tips.typ

 By conducting this sort of research, the field of physiology is advancing the technology used in foot- prosthesis devices which can further be used to advance the prosthesis devices of other body parts such as arms and legs.

+== Blogs

+=== Requirements

+- Senior Project and AP Research participants must post in a blog at least once a week for the 10 weeks that they are off campus.
+- Students must also respond to a minimum of two of their classmates' blogs each week.
+- Students may not post profanity, copyrighted images, and/or other inappropriate materials.
+- Message from Legal Team: You must use caution in posting images to your senior blogs.
+You must have a right to use the image that you post, either because it is your original work or you have secured the appropriate permissions from the owner of the image.
+To do so, you will need to check the copyright requirements, which are usually found at a link on the page on which you located the image.
+You must also ensure that any images posted are appropriate for use in connection with a school project.
+All school rules and the Code of Conduct apply to what you post on your senior blog.
+  - If you do have permission to use text or an image, cite your sources for text and images.
+All bloggers, regardless of platforms or purpose, are responsible for documenting the information, images, and other content they access from anywhere other than their own experience.
+If the photos are from your friend, cite it as "photo courtesy of \[Jane Doe\]."
+If you cannot identify the person who made the content, cite the website you accessed it from.

+=== Tips and Guidelines
+- Please consider your ideal audience for your blog entries.
+While you can never be sure who exactly is reading your blogs, there _will_ be people from your school's administration, BASIS.ed, and the colleagues of your off-campus adviser.
+Additionally, we know that many different college admissions representatives check in on the blogs, so keep them focused on your project!
+Each entry should be a reflection of your academic self.
+- Everyone at some point will feel stuck.
+Maybe you have a hypothesis that does not work out, or you are sick for one week.
+Maybe the worst happens, and your on-site advisor backs out, or your location can no longer be used.
+This has happened before, and will happen again!
+Try to make sure you are still blogging about what avenues you are exploring to make it through the problem.
+Read what you are interested in, and write reviews of articles or books related to your area of interest.
+These are problems you are likely to face in college or career; showcase that you can make the best of it.